 Computer security incident response has become an essential component of IT programs.
 Cybersecurity-related attacks have become not only more numerous and diverse but also more damaging and disruptive.
 New types of security-related incidents emerge frequently.
 Preventive activities based on the results of risk assessments can lower the number of incidents, but not all incidents can be prevented.
-An incident response capability is therefore necessary for rapidly detecting incidents, minimizing loss and destruction, mitigating the weaknesses that were exploited, and restoring IT services.
+Therefore, an incident response capability is necessary for rapidly detecting incidents, minimizing loss and destruction, mitigating the exploited weaknesses, and restoring IT services.